imixs/imixs-adapters/imixs-adapters-sepa/README.md

 The SepaScheduler automatically link the invoices with the SEPA export Workitem.
 This definition is equals to the SplitAndJoin "subprocess_update" except with the item tag which is not supported for SEPA.

+### Maximum Invoices to be Processed

+The *SepaScheduler* has an upper limit to process open invoices within one run.
+This limit is set to 100 invoices.
+You can overwrite this limit with the environment setting '*sepa.invoices.maxcount*'.
+The property can be set either in the imixs.properties or provided as an environment variable:

+	SEPA_INVOICES_MAXCOUNT=200

+In case you are running in timeouts you should lower the *sepa.invoices.maxcount*.

 ## XSL Transformation